You are here: Homepage > About Us

 - the development of new areas in the law with the aim of making them more responsive to the changing needs of Cayman Islands society;

 - the adoption of new or more effective methods for the administration of the law and the dispensation of justice; and

-- the modification of the unwritten laws of the Cayman Islands.
+- the codification of the unwritten laws of the Cayman Islands.

-The powers and duties of the Commission allow it in the performance of its functions to –
+The Commission, in the performance of its functions, may -

 - review and consider any proposals for the reform of the law which may be referred to it by any person or authority;

-- undertake pursuant to any such recommendation approved by the Attorney-General, the formulation and preparation of drafts in the form of Bills or other instruments for consideration by the Governor and the Legislative Assembly;
+- undertake, pursuant to any such recommendation approved by the Attorney General, the formulation and preparation of drafts in the form of Bills or other instruments for consideration by the Cabinet and the Legislative Assembly;

-- with the approval of the Attorney-General, appoint or empanel committees, whether from among members of the Commission or from among persons outside the Commission or both, to study and make recommendations to the Commission on any aspect of the law referred to the Commission.
+- with the approval of the Attorney General appoint or empanel committees, whether from among members of the Commission or from among persons outside the Commission or both, to study and make recommendations to the Commission on any aspect of the law referred to it by the Commission.